Marunizer/Noni/README.md

 an AR capable emulator, OR if you have a physical phone that supports ARCore

 # Bugs and Tasks:
 - Models are not dynamically scaled in AR view.
-(High Priority)
+(Low Priority, models can just be initially made smaller)

 - AR not capable of rendering files with no smooth groups or normal vectors (Low Priority) - can just make files differently

-- Geocoder in LocationHelper.java sometimes times out and stops app completely (Low Priority) - I believe this is only an issue for emulators.
+- Geocoder in LocationHelper.java sometimes times out and stops app completely (Mid Priority) - I believe this is only an issue for emulators.
 Reset Emulator

-- I'm not certain if I ask for permission to use external storage orrr if I just activate it manually (Low Priority) - For testing, adjusting manually is enough

-- Set up a proper rendering system for AR view to have all models rendered before user clicks on model without disrupting the main UI thread
+- (Mid Priority + Includes a LOT of work)Set up a proper rendering system for AR view to have all models rendered before user clicks on model without disrupting the main UI thread

-- Set up a proper model downloading managing system that takes into account all cases Probz a good idea to reference Farza downloading and rendering as well

-- Implement Draco decompression:
+- (High Priority) Implement Draco decompression:
 Looks like C++ might not be able to access internal storage, may need to write draco and obj file to external storage